herrevilkitten/holiday-in-ten-towns/Session_4.md

 * The group decided to stop in [Termalaine] on the way to Lonely Wood.
 There is a situation regarding kobolds in a mine there.
 * Before leaving, the group looked for [Lin Trollsbane] in the Northlook to collect their reward.
 Lin was out back, talking to a [dwarven woman with red hair].
 * Lin introduced [Sheelah] to the group.
 She was standoffish to everyone but Ragnar (being that he's from the North) but agreed to work with them on some quests for the House.
 * The party continued on to [Termalaine].
-The Speaker is Oris Maskhew
+The Speaker is Oris Maskhew.
+Neither Sheelah nor Ragnar knew much about him.
+Because the mines were infested, there's some
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwOTk5MzU4NCwtNjcyNjg0NTQxLDk0OD
+eyJoaXN0b3J5IjpbMTQyMjM4OTIwLC02NzI2ODQ1NDEsOTQ4Mz
-M4NTUzMiwxNzc2NTgwMTk0LC0xNTY3MzcwNzEwXX0=
+g1NTMyLDE3NzY1ODAxOTQsLTE1NjczNzA3MTBdfQ==
 -->